Evolutionary Behavioral Ecology

 Welcome to the Riehl Lab!
-We study the ecology and evolution of avian behavior, especially cooperative behavior and mating systems.
+We study the ecology and evolution of avian behavior, especially cooperative behavior, mating systems, and parental care.
 How do natural selection, phylogeny, and ecology interact to shape the diversity of social systems that we see in birds today?
 How do individual decisions affect group-level behaviors?
 How do the challenges of social life affect selection on cognition, recognition, and learning?
 And how do cooperative groups protect themselves against parasites and cheaters?
-We use a combination of field and molecular work to answer these questions, with field sites in Panama, Colombia, Argentina, and the U.S.
+We use a combination of field and molecular approaches to answer these questions, with field work in Panama, the Dominican Republic, Colombia, Argentina, and the U.S.

 This nest contains the eggs of three female greater anis, who are unrelated to each other, can't recognize their eggs or offspring, and share parental care of the mixed clutch.
 How do complex cooperative interactions like these evolve between genetically unrelated individuals?

 © 2016 Christina Riehl

 Brood parasitism is common in birds, both within and across species.
 Neotropical striped cuckoos (above) are obligate brood parasites, like their European cousins -- but both parasitism and egg mimicry have evolved independently in the two lineages of cuckoos.
 Why is brood parasitism so common in cuckoos, but so rare in other birds?

 We know a lot about how animals learn and solve problems in captivity, but very few experiments on animal cognition have been done in natural settings.
 How do animals in social groups learn to recognize other group members, keep track of each others' actions, and collectively make decisions? © 2016 Kamiel Spoelstra

 Riehl Lab 2023 - Guyot Hall, Princeton NJ

 Qwahn Kent, Christie Riehl, Josh LaPergola, Severine Hex, Elisa Yang,